 We are still depending on your contributions to keep this project going!
 If you value having a very real connection to a worthy scientific endeavor, then please consider supporting us with a donation to GoFundMe.

-If you want to make a tax-deductible contribution to the project, we are associated with Thanksgivingpoint.org, a 501c3.
+If you want to make a tax-deductible contribution to the project, we can provide information to assist with that.

-So, I hope if you've supported us before you will continue to do so.
-If you are enjoying our page over at Facebook, I hope you'll consider donating here so we can improve our media presence there and elsewhere online.
+I hope if you've supported us before you will continue to do so.
+If you are enjoying our page over at Facebook, I hope you'll consider donating here.
 Aside from getting this amazing block prepared for the science that awaits, we really do want to make this a project that the public will enjoy and learn from for a long time to come.

 Salt Lake City, Utah